How Menopause Affects Skin: Topical Skincare Solutions

 4. Topical benefits of hormone therapy and phyto-estrogens

 It remains to be seen what the resurgence of HRT will look like for older millennials and even Gen Xen’s.
 However, it looks like we are also at the beginning of a movement where ‘softer’ more cosmetic interventions specifically tailored to estrogen deficient skin might start to come into play.
-There are estrogen receptors in the skin and there is some very early data to show that topical solutions could help alleviate skin aging concerns.
+There are estrogen receptors in the skin and there is some very promising data to show that topical solutions could help alleviate skin aging concerns.
 As a company with physician co-founders that respectively specialize in Obstetrics/gynecology and dermatology, we are uniquely positioned to start research which compounds might best help.
 Currently, it seems like phytoestrogens like soy isoflavones (like genistein) might be one possible route but it’s early days.
 There may very well be more specialized compounds or ways of increasing absorption (like encapsulation etc.) to make plant-derived solutions more effective.
 It’s our plan for our R+D team to put our heads together to see what we can do beyond traditional actives to offer a much more tailored solution.

 While that all sounds tantalizing, on some level we will have to wait.
 In the meantime, don’t forget the benefits of daily sunscreen application and a robust skincare routine.